 Conditioning the Hip Flexor for Speed Using the Resistance Band with Isometric Training

-When you perform an exercise using the resistance band with an isometric training strategy, you can get to a point while holding the position where your muscles start to weaken due to the force.
+When you perform an exercise using the resistance band with an isometric training strategy, you can get to a point while holding the position where your muscles start to weaken due to the resistance of the band.

-This will really expose a lot of coordination weakness and muscle weaknesses.
-You can see this happen when muscles start to weaken and begin to shake, and you are forced to fight and maintain the position of the exercise.
+With isometric training using the resistance band, you can see this happen when muscles start to weaken and begin to shake, and you are forced to fight to maintain the position of the exercise.

 Even a muscle that changes its length in the order of millimeters will cause the resistance level of the band to change.
 Because many athletes are not prepared for this subtle change in resistance, the coordination of their muscles is initially confused and an over-stimulation of the fibers to readjust to this new level of force is immediately required.

-If you want to see your strength, speed and coordination improve with lightning-like speed, using the resistance band with an isometric training strategy on new and unique body positions is exactly what you need.
+If you want to see your speed and coordination improve with lightning-like speed, using the resistance band with an isometric training strategy on new and unique body positions is exactly what you need!